aNap73/Project-2/README.md

 This project had a few moments that I thought were going to end it.
 The worst however was merging conflicts and debugging.
 Did I mention late nights?

 I also deployed the site to Heroku, which... as always is a pleasure... <3 Heroku
 <3 ma Team.
 I realized after backing off a bit to let the guys have some fun... we might not make the deadline so...
-I went HAM... anywho... heroku is so easy... god I love it.
+I went HAM and got us up and running... anywho... heroku is so easy... god I love it.

 ## My Closing Thoughts

 This project really felt a bit like the [Kobayashi_Maru](https://en.wikipedia.org/wiki/Kobayashi_Maru).
 It was a great learning experience and I wouldn't change a thing, I learned ALOT about managing a project, splitting up work, and a alot of new tech also.

-While I can't speak for Jason and Vinny totally, I know I've watched them both "get it" as we worked on the MVC views models and passport stuff together alot.
-I hope they also learned a ton.
-We all had fun reprograming the simulator btw...  ;) and that's how we have a site!
+While, I can't speak for Jason and Vinny totally, I know I've watched them both "get it" as we worked on the MVC views models and passport stuff together alot.
+I know they also learned a ton and are becoming excellent full stack developers.
+In the end we all had fun reprograming the starfleet simulator for game news...  ;) and that's the story of how we have a site!

 I hope that we continue to work together on this site in Project3 as there is alot I think we can do with it to upgrade it.
 Images, password reset, etc...